oxor-io/samm-contracts/README.md

 Before running tests, you will need to set up an `.env` file in the project root with an Ethereum API key.
 Create a `.env` file and add the following:

 ```
-  MAINNET_RPC={your-ethereum-api-key}
+  MAINNET_RPC={your-ethereum-rpc-url}
 ```

-Replace `your-ethereum-api-key` with your actual API key.
+Replace `your-ethereum-rpc-url` with your actual RPC url.
 Then, you can run tests with the following command:

 ```
   forge test